 How to Make a PDF Accessible

 PDF accessibility starts at the source document level, say for example Microsoft Word.

-If you don’t structure the original document properly (in Word, Open Office, Libre Office, etc.), this is what makes it a pain in the asterisks to fix later.
+If you don’t structure the original document properly (in Word, Open Office, Libre Office, etc.), this is what makes it a pain to fix later.

 Remember, PDF is a conversion from an original document to a final, theoretically uneditable document, so the more the original source is inaccessible, the more the converted doc will be a beast to slay.

 Another huge factor in this whole game is Adobe Acrobat Pro DC.
-While you can create a baseline accessible document using just Microsoft Word, Acrobat Pro will take your document’s accessibility a few steps farther, optimizing it — and even take care of some accessibility items that Word doesn’t provide for.
+While you can create a baseline accessible document using just Microsoft Word, Acrobat Pro can take your document’s accessibility to another level, optimizing it — and even taking care of some items (such as advanced tables) that Word doesn’t provide for.

-The gap in accessibility between Word and Acrobat Pro is really going to depend on how involved the document you’re creating is (e.g. a text only essay vs. a presentation with tables and videos).
+The gap in accessibility between Word and Acrobat Pro is going to depend on how complex the document you’re creating is (e.g. a text only essay vs. a presentation with tables and videos).